Modeling a nanocantilever based biosensor using a stochastically perturbed harmonic oscillator: Stochastically P erturbed H armonic O scillator

 where $F_0$ and $\omega$ are the amplitude and frequency of the external driving force, respectively, and $b$ is a positive damping coefficient.

-If a system is subject to both random and periodic forces, the well-known phenomenon of stochastic resonance (SR) may emerge~\cite{Gammaitoni,Gitterman}.
-In the following, we will describe the effects of including random damping and frequency as stochastically perturbations in the equation of evolution of the nanocantilever.
-They will enter Eq.~\eqref{Eq:DHO} as \emph{multiplicative} noise $\xi(t)$, such as the new equations of motion can be written as
+If a system is subjected to both random and periodic forces, the well-known phenomenon of stochastic resonance (SR) may emerge\cite{Gammaitoni,Gitterman}.
+In the following, we will describe the effects of stochastic fluctuations in the damping and frequency terms for the equation governing the dynamics of the nanocantilever.
+These effects can be incorporated in~(\ref{Eq:DHO}) as \emph{multiplicative} noise $\xi(t)$, such that the new equations of motion can be written as the stochastic differential equations (SDE)

 for the random damping, and